A Custom Home Building Guide

 Contact us to learn more about our Barden Independent Dealer network.

-There are several types of subcontractors that can be called in for a custom home building project:
+There are several types of contractors that can be called in for a custom home building project:

 • Framers